kunlei/klian-site-hugo/content/post/site/build-site-using-hugo.md

 ### Blog redesign
-As it won't any time soon that I build my own blog using Gatsby, and I can't live the mainroad theme, the temporary solution is locating a new theme that looks better.
+As it won't be any time soon that I build my own blog using Gatsby, and I can't live the mainroad theme, the temporary solution is locating a new theme that looks better.
 The rest of the post will focus on how to create a similar looking site using Hugo and a theme called *beautifulhugo*.

 #### Install Hugo